FLAG n' FLARE: Fast Linearly-Coupled Adaptive Gradient Methods: Proofs

-\item By picking $S_{k}$ adaptively, as in AdaGrad, we achieve a non-trivial upper bound for $\sum_{k=1}^T L_k$. (see Lemma \ref{lem:adareg})
+\item By picking $S_{k}$ adaptively like in AdaGrad, we achieve a non-trivial upper bound for $\sum_{k=1}^T L_k$.
+(Lemma~\ref{lem:adareg})

-\item Our algorithm relies on picking an $\xx_k$ at each iteration that satisfies an inequality involving $L_k$ (see Corollary \ref{cor:proxavg}).
-However, because $L_k$ is not known at the moment of picking $\xx_k$, we must choose an $\xx_k$ to roughly satisfy the inequality for all possible values of $L_k$.
-We do this by picking $\xx_k$ using binary search. (see Lemmas \ref{lem:proxcont} and \ref{lem:binsearch} and Corollary \ref{cor:proxavg})
+\item FLAG relies on picking an $\xx_k$ at each iteration that satisfies an inequality involving $L_k$ (Corollary \ref{cor:proxavg}).
+However, because $L_k$ is not known prior to picking $\xx_k$, we must choose an $\xx_k$ to roughly satisfy the inequality for all possible values of $L_k$.
+We do this by picking $\xx_k$ using binary search.
+(Lemmas~\ref{lem:proxcont} and~\ref{lem:binsearch} and Corollary~\ref{cor:proxavg})